Is there such thing as a hair conditioner bar?

 Which essential oil you put in your conditioner bar depends entirely on personal preference.

-If you don’t have a double boiler (most of us don’t), then put a pot or saucepan of water on your stove with 3-5cm of water in the bottom.
+If you don’t have a double boiler (most of us don’t), no problem.
+Put a pot or saucepan of water on your stove with 3-5cm of water in the bottom.
 Heat it up.
 Sit your pyrex or stainless steel bowl on top.
-The aim of this set up is to be able to heat ingredients in the bowl without direct c ontact with heat.
+The aim is to be able to heat ingredients in the bowl without direct contact with heat.

 - Mix your butters and oils (except for the essential oils) in the bowl on top of your double boiler set up.

 - Add the BTMS and cetyl alcohol and stir until mixed.

 - Heat with a low-medium heat (not too hot!) until all mixed through, then turn off the heat.

 - Working very quickly, add your essential oils, your phenonip and your DL panthenol.